-China leaders vow to create self-reliant ‘technology power’
+China’s leaders vow to become self-reliant technology power

 “The push for self-sufficiency is increasingly visible,” they wrote.

-Last year’s U.S. curbs cut off access to chips and most other technology for Huawei, which American officials say might facilitate Chinese spying, an accusation the company denies.
+Last year’s U.S. curbs cut off access to chips and most other technology for Huawei.
+American officials say it might facilitate Chinese spying, an accusation the company denies.
 This year, Washington barred global manufacturers from using U.S. technology to produce chips for Huawei, including those designed by its own engineers.
-Huawei’s revenue rose 9.9% over a year earlier in the quarter ending in September, but executives say sales of smartphones and network equipment are likely to suffer.
+Huawei’s revenue still rose 9.9% over a year earlier in the quarter ending in September, but executives say its sales of smartphones and network equipment are likely to suffer.

-In September, the Commerce Department threw an obstacle in front of Beijing’s efforts to develop its fledgling chipmakers by restricting U.S. technology sales to the biggest, Semiconductor Manufacturing International Corp.
+In September, the Commerce Department further obstructed Beijing’s efforts to develop its own chipmakers by restricting U.S. technology sales to the biggest, Semiconductor Manufacturing International Corp.

 Earlier industrial plans include “Made in China 2025,” issued in 2015, which calls for creating global competitors in 10 industries such as electric cars.
 That triggered an international backlash, as governments complained Beijing might use subsidies and market barriers to promote them, violating its free-trade commitments.